Scholastic Corporation

 Cash vs Debt

-On the balance sheet, SCHL has $104.6M in cash with $316.4M in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+The company holds $104.6M in cash, though total debt stands at $316.4M.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 The company generates $116.3M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-ROE of 6.9% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 6.9%, which is modest for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 1.3% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $1.64B (2022) to $1.63B (2025).